acelaya/ZF2-AcQrCode/README.md

 Testing
 -------

-This module includes all its unit tests and follows dependency injection and abstraction in order for you to be ablo to test any component depending on its classes.
+This module includes all its unit tests and follows dependency injection and abstraction in order for you to be able to test any component depending on its classes.